-Previous theoretical works by density-functional theory (DFT)\cite{PhysRevB.59.7901,PhysRevB.70.165109,PhysRevX.10.011024,PhysRevX.11.011050,Hepting2020} have studied the characteristics of the nickelate's electronic structure.
-It was found that there were both similarities and differences, compared with that of cuprates\cite{lu2021twoorbital,PhysRevLett.124.207004,PhysRevB.100.205138,PhysRevResearch.1.032046,PhysRevX.10.011024,PhysRevX.11.011050,Hepting2020,PhysRevB.101.060504}.
-These results provided a good background to study the magnetism and superconductivity in nickelate's family.
-According to the calculation of DFT on RNiO2\cite{PhysRevX.10.011024,PhysRevX.11.011050,Hepting2020}, the two bands near the $E_F$ mainly contributed to its physical properties.
-One band, composed of Ni 3$d_{x^{2}-y^{2}}$ and O 2$p$ orbitals, has a Zhang-Rice-singlet-like character, while the contribution of oxygen in the nickelate is smaller than that in cuprates, and the other band, composed of R5$d$ orbitals, forms an important metallic electron pocket.
-These two orbitals hybridize, forming a system, where the strongly correlated Ni layers plays an important role\cite{PhysRevX.10.011024,PhysRevX.11.011050,Hepting2020}.
+Besides the superconductivity, the spin density wave (SDW) \cite{PhysRevResearch.4.023093,LuJUL9,Cui_2021} and charge density wave (CDW) \cite{Rossi2022,Tam2022,PhysRevLett.129.027002,peng2021superconductivity,arXiv:2204.12208,arXiv:2207.00266}, which are observed in nickelates, also attract high attention in quest of their origins.
+Previous theoretical works on density functional theory (DFT) \cite{PhysRevB.59.7901,PhysRevB.70.165109,PhysRevX.10.011024,PhysRevX.11.011050,Hepting2020} have systematically studied the characteristics of nickelate electronic structures.
+It is found that there are both similarities and differences compared with those of cuprates \cite{lu2021twoorbital,PhysRevLett.124.207004,PhysRevB.100.205138,PhysRevResearch.1.032046,PhysRevX.10.011024,PhysRevX.11.011050,Hepting2020,PhysRevB.101.060504}.
+These results provide a cornerstone to study the magnetism, superconductivity and CDW in the nickelate family.
+According to the DFT calculation of RNiO$_2$ \cite{PhysRevX.10.011024,PhysRevX.11.011050,Hepting2020}, the two bands near $E_F$ mainly contributed to its physical properties.
+One band, composed of Ni 3$d_{x^{2}-y^{2}}$ and O 2$p$ orbitals, has a Zhang-Rice-singlet-like character, while the contribution of oxygen in the nickelates is smaller than that in cuprates, and the other band, composed of the R 5$d$ orbital, forms an important metallic electron pocket.
+These two orbitals hybridize, forming a two-band system, where the strongly correlated Ni layers play an important role \cite{PhysRevX.10.011024,PhysRevX.11.011050,Hepting2020}.